Ethics (Law) (EHGL)

 EHGL 0708.
 Peer Mentoring and Leadership.
 (1 to 2 Credits)

-Students in this course will mentor 2L students.
+The weekly 1 credit class will meet 1 hour with Professor Lockhart: <br> Students in this course will mentor 2L students.
+The weekly one-credit, one-hour class will focus on successful mentoring techniques and developing leadership skills, including emotional intelligence, team-building, grit, active listening, cognitive biases, giving and receiving feedback, effective communication, and achieving balance.
+Students will keep journals about their mentoring.
+Students will have budgets to spend with their mentees. <p> General 2 credit Description: <br> Students in this course will mentor 2L students.
 The weekly two credit two hour class will focus on successful mentoring techniques and developing leadership skills, including: emotional intelligence, team-building, grit, active listening, cognitive biases, giving and receiving feedback, effective communication, and achieving balance.
 Students will keep journals about their mentoring.
-Students will have budgets to spend with their mentees. <p> The weekly 1 credit class will meet 1 hour with Dean Sugin and Professor Lockhart.
+Students will have budgets to spend with their mentees.

 EHGL 0807.
 Peer Mentorship 2D/2E.
 (0 Credits)